steemit/devportal-tutorials-js/tutorials/12_edit_content_patching/README.md

 _By the end of this tutorial you should know how to patch post edits to Steem._

-This tutorial will take you through the process of preparing and patching post using the b`roadcast.comment` operation.
+This tutorial will take you through the process of preparing and patching post using the `broadcast.comment` operation.
 Being able to patch a post is critical to save resources on Steem.

 ## Intro